-Net Assets
+Net Position

-The College's net assets are classified as follows:
+The College's net position are classified as follows:

-Invested in capital assets, net of related debt - This represents the College's total investment in capital assets, net of outstanding debt obligations related to those capital assets.
-To the extent debt has been incurred but not yet expended for capital assets, such amounts are not included as a component invested in capital assets, net of related debt.
+Net investment in capital asset - This represents the College's total investment in capital assets, net of outstanding debt obligations related to those capital assets.
+To the extent debt has been incurred but not yet expended for capital assets, such amounts are not included as a component of net investment in capital assets.

-Restricted net assets - nonexpendable - Restricted nonexpendable net assets consist of endowment and similar type funds in which donors or other outside sources have stipulated, as a condition of the gift instrument, that the principal is to be maintained in perpetuity, and invested for the purpose of producing present and future income, which may either be expended or added to principal.
+Restricted net position - nonexpendable - Restricted nonexpendable net assets consist of endowment and similar type funds in which donors or other outside sources have stipulated, as a condition of the gift instrument, that the principal is to be maintained in perpetuity, and invested for the purpose of producing present and future income, which may either be expended or added to principal.

-Restricted net assets - expendable - Restricted expendable net assets include resources in which the College is legally or contractually obligated to spend resources in accordance with restrictions imposed by external third parties.
+Restricted net position - expendable - Restricted expendable net assets include resources in which the College is legally or contractually obligated to spend resources in accordance with restrictions imposed by external third parties.

-Unrestricted net assets - Unrestricted net assets represent resources derived from student tuition and fees, state appropriations, and sales and services of auxiliary enterprises.
+Unrestricted net position - Unrestricted net assets represent resources derived from student tuition and fees, state appropriations, and sales and services of auxiliary enterprises.
 These resources are used for transactions relating to the educational and general operations of the College, and may be used at the discretion of the governing board to meet current expenses for any purpose.